mzuther/StempelWerk/README.md

 ### Case study

-I have used StempelWerk in a professional project to generate most code (SQL) and even part of the documentation (Markdown).
-I offset time gained against time
-spent: after nine months, I had saved 100+ hours of working time!
+I have used StempelWerk in a professional project to generate most code (SQL) and part of the documentation (Markdown).
+StempelWerk even helped me during a migration by creating code for two different types of database.
+I logged and offset time gained against time spent: after nine months, I had saved 100+ hours of working time!

 ## Installation